 Detailed Overview of Additional Important Metrics

-Time to First Byte (TTFB): TTFB stands for time to first byte.
-It refers to the time it takes for the first byte to reach the user’s browser from the server after the user sends a request.
-A low TTFB is crucial for improving page load speed, which substantially improves the user experience.
+Time to First Byte (TTFB): TTFB represents the time to first byte.
+It is the time it takes for the first byte to reach the user's browser after the user has requested the server.
+A low TTFB is extremely important to enhance page load speed, improving the overall user experience.

-First Contentful Paint (FCP): FCP or first contentful paint is the marker that flags the time when the first text or image is rendered and thus can be seen by the user.
-The FCP metric is beneficial as it can measure how much time a user is able to see that the page starts loading or rendering.
+First Contentful Paint (FCP): FCP, or first contentful paint, is the time measured, which marks the time when the first text or image is rendered and hence visible to the user.
+This metric is important as FCP helps measure how much time the user spends in order to see that a page is in the process of loading or rendering.

 Source: crystallize.com